HipGraph/MarkovGNN/README.md

 python main.py --edgelist datasets/input3f/actor_edges.txt --label datasets/input3f/actor_labels.txt --feature datasets/input3f/actor_features.txt --epoch 200  --alpha 0.2 --markov_agg --nlayers 3 --eps 0.3
 ```
+To compare the results with respect to vanilla GCN, use the argument `--use_gcn` in the command line.

 ## Parameters
 There are several options to run the method which are outlined in the `main.py` file.